R20,000 reward for information on Raygun the baboon's death

 Updated | By Breakfast with Martin Bester

-Breakfast with Martin Bester spoke to Jacques Peacock, Communications Manager at the NSPCA, following the brutal murder of Raygun the baboon at the hands of schoolchildren.
+Breakfast with Martin Bester spoke to Jacques Peacock, communications manager at the NSPCA, about the brutal murder of Raygun the baboon by schoolchildren.

 The tragic killing of Raygun has sparked major concern in South Africa.